yehia67/documentation/wallets/0.1/hub/how-to-guides/install-hub.md

 	mysql -h127.0.0.1 -uroot -pmyrootpassword hub < schema/triggers.mariadb.sql
 	```

-## Step 5.
+### Step 5.
 Run Hub

-To run Hub, you need to execute the binary file that was created during the build process.
+To run Hub, you execute the binary file that was created during the build process.

 1\.
 [Plan your Hub configuration](../how-to-guides/configure-hub.md)